The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

 Rose oil improves circulation, reduces blood pressure, normalizes. blood clotting.

-It is anti spasmodic, relieves spasms ans cramps of muscles, convulsions etc.
+It is antispasmodic, relieves spasms and cramps of muscles, convulsions etc.

 Use in low concentrations. high concentrations may aggravate.